Counseling Partners of Los Angeles

 • Provide the days (Monday-Friday) between 9:00 and 3:00 you usually would be available to interview.

-• Where you plan to be living next August as sometimes the address on your application/resumes is a mailing address and/or you may plan to move.
+• Where you plan to be living next January as sometimes the address on your application/resumes is a mailing address and/or you may plan to move.
 Please also note how far you would be willing to travel/commute.
+(Please note that we do our best to assign a placement within 15 miles of your home, but sometimes, it may be farther).
+Please also note which means of transportation you will take to your site if hired.

 • ALL days each week you would be available to work for us from 7:30 a.m. until 3:00 p.m.
 Feel free to also indicate which days would be better for you.